Vocational College vs University Malaysia: 2026 Compare

 Vocational College vs University: What's the Real Difference?

-Duration: Vocational college 12-18 months for diploma, university 3-4 years for degree.
+Duration: Vocational college 12-18 months for a diploma, university 3-4 years for a degree.
 Total fees: Vocational ~RM15,000-30,000, public university ~RM5,000-15,000, private university ~RM60,000-150,000.
 Teaching: Vocational 70% hands-on + 30% theory, university ~30% practical + 70% theory.
-Entry: Vocational no SPM required (age 16+), university needs SPM 5 credits.
-Employment readiness: Vocational graduates are job-ready, university graduates typically need additional training.
+Entry requirements: Vocational no SPM required (age 16+), university needs SPM with at least 5 credits.
+Employment readiness: Vocational graduates are job-ready at graduation; university graduates typically need additional training before they're productive.

 In short: universities produce people who "know things," vocational colleges produce people who "can do things."